 Yes, Manjistha has a role in wound healing.
 It promotes wound closure.
 It helps in the formation of new skin cells.
 Manjistha also has an antibacterial property that prevents skin infection and promotes wound healing.

 Yes, Manjistha has analgesic or pain-relieving property due to the presence of certain constituents.
 Roots of Manjistha might help lower pain; however, the exact mechanism of action is unknown.

-Yes, Manjistha might help relieve pain caused due to an aggravated Vata dosha.
+According to ayurveda, Manjistha might help relieve pain caused due to an aggravated Vata dosha.
 Manjistha has Ushna (hot) property, which calms Vata and thus gives relief from pain.

 Improper food, impure water, toxins, mental stress, and Agnimandya (weak digestive fire) are responsible for aggravating Vata.
 An aggravated Vata brings fluid in the intestine from various tissues from the body and mixes with the stool, which leads to loose, watery motions or diarrhea.
 Manjistha helps to control diarrhea by improving digestive fire due to its Deepan (appetizer) Pachan (digestive) properties.
 This makes the stool thick and reduces the frequency of motion.
 Manjistha also controls bleeding because of its Kashaya (astringent) nature.

 Yes, the root extract of Manjistha is beneficial in controlling stomach worms due to the presence of certain chemical constituents.
 However, the exact mechanism of action is not known.

 Manjistha is beneficial in managing Jaundice due to its hepatoprotective (liver protective) property.
 It is known that Manjistha has protective activity against hepatitis B to which Jaundice is generally associated.
 Also, it prevents liver damage and normalizes bile function.